Become informed with blood intolerance testing research!

 A clinically significant improvement in IBS symptoms was observed in patients eliminating foods to which they were found to exhibit sensitivity.

 This prospective audit was set up to investigate whether migraine sufferers have evidence of IgG-based food intolerances and whether their condition can be improved by the withdrawal from the diet of specific foods identified by intolerance testing.
 Migraine patients were recruited from primary care practices and a blood sample was taken.
 Enzyme-linked immunosorbent assays (ELISA) were conducted on the blood samples to detect food-specific IgG in the serum.
 Patients identified with food intolerances were encouraged to alter their diets to eliminate appropriate foods and were followed up for a 2-month period

 This investigation demonstrated that food intolerances mediated via IgG may be associated with migraine and that altering the diet to eradicate specific foods could treat a migraine.
 Elimination of foods that responded with a high IgG response lead to 30% of subjects reporting benefit to migraine symptoms after 1 month and 40% after 2 months.
-60% of subjects who reintroduced their reactive foods suffered from the onset of migraine symptoms.
+60% subjects who reintroduced their reactive foods suffered onset of migraine symptoms.

 Rees et al. (2005)

 A pilot study looked at two studies of individuals with Asthma.
 The two subjects were put on an elimination diet after taking an IgG food intolerance test using the ELISA system.

 The studies showed the patients saw substantial relief in symptoms of Asthma after following a IgG antibody guided elimination diet.

 Virdee, K., Musset, J., Baral, M., Cronin, C. and Langland, J., 2015.